johnlpage/MongoEnterpriseMicroserviceExamples/README.md

 ## Mews

+*More Documentation in the Readme in the Mews Subdirectory*

 This Project contains a set of example of Enterprise Microservices using Java, Spring Boot , Spring Data MongoDB and native MongoDB capabilities.